LUCÍA REISSIG

 Since 2015, she has formed part of artist-run projects like Proyecto NUM (an editorial and curatorial archive on local feminist artistic expressions); Caterine Full Love (a mobile and dissident food project co-created with Nina Kovensky where different flavors are combined to give away food, understood as fuel, at mass mobilizations); Belleza y Felicidad Fiorito (specifically, its studio for children, the Comedor Gourmet, and other workshops); Servicio de limpieza integral (a collaborative research project with Bernardo Zabalaga on caring for spaces and sustaining life that connects domestic and energetic cleanliness).
 She also forms part of Planta Alta, a studio space for artists in Buenos Aires.

-Solo shows in Argentina include: 287.5 kilos, Móvil, Buenos Aires (2023); Solo shows in Argentina include: 287.5 kilos, Móvil, Buenos Aires (2023); Todo estaba sucio, Museo Municipal de Arte Moderno de Mendoza, (2022).
-El trabajo invisible, Selvanegra Galería, Buenos Aires (2018).
+Solo shows in Argentina include: Glossary, Mimo, Bushwick, New York, (2025); 287.5 kilos, Móvil, Buenos Aires (2023); Todo estaba sucio, Museo Municipal de Arte Moderno de Mendoza, (2022); El trabajo invisible, Selvanegra Galería, Buenos Aires (2018).

 In 2021, she published Pisos pegajosos (Sticky Floors) with Hambrehambrehambre, a publishing house based in Chile.